 If your reticle cannot be easily adjusted (e.g. iOptron ZEQ25): After hitting “Done” to accept the correction, your app reticle display will always have a “corrected” dashed cross.
 Just use this as your polar star target for polar alignment instead of the regular (orange “X”) mark, to compensate for your centering error.

 Xasteria Weather Report

-Polar Scope Align Pro contains a version of the free Xasteria World Weather Report, with the addition of the ability to switch to night-mode (with a dimmer as well like the rest of the app) and a list of recently visited locations.
+Polar Scope Align Pro contains a version of the free Xasteria World Weather Report, with the addition of the ability to switch to night-mode (with a dimmer as well like the rest of the app) and the support of the location manager with the ability to search for locations (online or offline) and save them as favorites.
 For more information about the weather report, see the Xasteria page.

 Deep Space Object Database

 The DSO Database contains over 13000 objects from several catalogs in the PRO version, while it has the Messier and Caldwell catalogs for the non-pro versions.
 You can filter the list by catalog, object type, position, brightness etc and sort them any way you like.

 Several filters are available to hide objects that are of no interest.
 For example, limiting altitude to 0 degrees will only show objects that are over the horizon at that moment (or you might want to use something like 15-20 degrees since objects too low don’t make great targets).
 You can limit by minimum magnitude, brightness and angular size, however be aware that this type of data is not available for all objects.
 For example, surface brightness is available mainly for galaxies, to still show the rest of the objects when you are filtering by minimum surface brightness use the “Show when missing data” option.